Oklahoma City Domestic Violence Attorney: Protecting You Against DV Accusations

 What is Domestic Violence in Oklahoma?

 Domestic violence is behavior used to exert power and control over another person by means of fear and intimidation.
 Many people wrongly assume that domestic violence only refers to physical violence.
-Domestic violence is not exclusive to physical harm and can also occur in the form of emotional abuse, sexual abuse, threats, intimidation, and other behaviors designed to frighten and control.
+Domestic violence is not exclusive to physical harm and can also occur in the form of emotional abuse, sexual abuse, threats, intimidation, stalking, and other behaviors designed to frighten and control.

 Domestic abuse is defined at OKLA.
 STAT. tit.
 21 § 60.1 as any act of physical harm, or the threat of imminent physical harm which is committed by an adult, emancipated minor, or minor child 13 years of age or older against another adult, emancipated minor or minor child who are family or household members or who are or were in a dating relationship.